 Autonomous vehicle companies are refusing to disclose key details about their use of remote assistance teams, including how often these workers are forced to intervene to help their self-driving cars.
 Ed Markey (D-MA) had asked robotaxi companies to disclose the information as part of an investigation by his office into the use of remote assistance operators (RAO).
 The senator’s office sent letters to seven robotaxi companies — Aurora, May Mobility, Motional, Nuro, Tesla, Waymo, and Amazon’s Zoox — seeking information about the use of remote workers to monitor the driverless vehicles and occasionally intervene when the vehicles need help.
 The Verge is the main source layer for now, and the rest should be read as a signal that is still widening.
 On the device side, the useful angle is whether a technical change actually alters feel, lifespan, or upgrade cost in real use.

-Patrick Tech Store Accounts, tools, and software now available in the store This slot is temporarily dedicated to the Patrick Tech ecosystem.What is happening now
+Patrick Tech Store Open the AI plans, tools, and software currently getting the push Jump straight into the store to see what Patrick Tech is pushing right now.What is happening now

 Autonomous vehicle companies are refusing to disclose key details about their use of remote assistance teams, including how often these workers are forced to intervene to help their self-driving cars.
 The Verge form the main source layer behind the core facts in this piece.